Preferences

 I surprised myself,” she admitted, providing some insight into the thought process involved.

-How am I going to go from being super cheery with my dad to crying that something happens to Wade,” she added, thinking about the wide range of emotional sensations her voice alone needed to convey.
+How am I going to go from being super cheery with my dad to crying when something happens to Wade?

 The Voices Behind 'Elemental' - Mamadou Athie